What is a Biodigester? Biodigester for Solid Waste Management

 Biodigester Toilet Design

 The toilets have a protruding ventilation unit.
-Ventilation ensures that they remain odourless as decomposition takes place.
+Ventilation ensures that they remain odorless as decomposition takes place.
 The ventilation system in some toilet includes a fan which uses wind energy.
 Most toilets have translucent roof material to allow adequate light inside.
 The toilets do not need water as well.
 As a result, it reduces the power and water bill.

 The toilet is friendlier to children, unlike the old pit latrines that were prone to accidents.
 In design, the loo is never to be full.
-After installing a bio-toilet, you don’t dig another after a few years unlike in latrines.
+After installing a bio-toilet, you don’t dig another after a few years, unlike in latrines.